What you need to know about the trial of Kim Potter

 MINNEAPOLIS — A white suburban Minneapolis police officer charged with manslaughter in the death of Daunte Wright, a Black man, said she meant to use her Taser to try to stop him from fleeing during an attempted arrest but accidentally grabbed her gun instead.

-Jury selection for Kim Potter's trial begins Tuesday.
-When prosecutors begin presenting their case next week, they'll argue that Potter, who quit the Brooklyn Center police force two days after the shooting, committed first- and second-degree manslaughter when she killed the 20-year-old Black man during an April 11 traffic stop.
+A jury has been seated and opening statements are planned for Wednesday.
+Prosecutors will seek to prove that Kim Potter, who quit the Brooklyn Center police force two days after the shooting, committed first- and second-degree manslaughter when she killed the 20-year-old Black man during an April 11 traffic stop.
 Here's a look at the charges and potential penalties:

 THE CHARGES

-Under Minnesota law, first-degree manslaughter in this case means prosecutors allege that Potter caused Wright's death while committing the misdemeanor of the "reckless handling or use of a firearm so as to endanger the safety of another with such force and violence that death or great bodily harm to any person was reasonably foreseeable."
+First-degree manslaughter in this case means prosecutors allege that Potter caused Wright's death while committing a misdemeanor — the "reckless handling or use of a firearm so as to endanger the safety of another with such force and violence that death or great bodily harm to any person was reasonably foreseeable."

-The second-degree manslaughter charge alleges that she caused his death "by her culpable negligence, whereby Kimberly Potter caused an unreasonable risk and consciously took a chance of causing death or great bodily harm to Daunte Demetrius Wright, while using or possessing a firearm."
+The second-degree manslaughter charge alleges that she caused his death "by her culpable negligence," meaning that Potter "caused an unreasonable risk and consciously took a chance of causing death or great bodily harm" to Wright, while using or possessing a firearm.

 Neither charge requires prosecutors to prove Potter intended to kill Wright.